RedHatInsights/rbac-config/README.md

 Update roles

 When you update the role, please change the version number of the role for the service to pick up new features.
-If you update the name of the role, it will generate a new role but keep the old one.
-Please reach out to RBAC team to resolve this.
+If you need to update the name of a role, add or update the `display_name` field in the role config, as this is the the database value displayed in the UI.
+If you do not have this set, RBAC defaults `display_name` to the value of the `name` field in your role config.

 Delete roles